the-GianT/graphics-fp/README.md

  * Changing/adding multiple lights (light light1 255 0 0 0.5 .75 1)
  * Changing the reflection constants for all future objects (constants cons .1 .5 .7 .1 .5 .7 .1 .5 .7)
  * Mesh (mesh :pyramid.obj)

+Typing `make` in the terminal will generate an animation with al.mdl.
+There are other targets in the makefile that allow one to use some of the other mdl scripts we have included.
+The terminal commands for these are as follows:
+* `make scrape`
+* `make pyramid`
+* `make simple`
+* `make robot`